TheRealJoelmatic/TheRealJoelmatic/README.md

 # 👋 JoelMatic 👋

-Hello I'm Joelmatic and I enjoy programing in my spare time.
+Hello I'm Joelmatic and I enjoy programming in my spare time.

 ## 📫 How to reach me